 There were more inconsistencies.
 Gradually, Mohammed decided to put his Muslim faith to the test.
 All his life he had been taught that missing even one of the five daily prayers would cause a Muslim immediate misfortune—something bad would most definitely happen if you ceased praying.

-But that didn’t stop him.
-He traveled to two different countries in the Middle East where Christian churches are openly allowed to visit a church and obtain a Bible.
-But those ‘open’ churches are usually not allowed to minister to Muslims, only to Christians from families that have been believers for centuries.
-Mohammed was not allowed to even enter these churches and was sent away empty-handed.
+But that didn’t stop Mohammed.
+He traveled to two different countries in the Middle East where Christians are openly allowed to visit a church and obtain a Bible.
+But those “open” churches are usually not allowed to minister to Muslims, only to Christians from families that have been believers for centuries.
+Mohammed was not allowed to even enter these churches.
+They sent him away empty-handed without a Bible.

-That day and the week following a whole new world opened for Mohammed.
+That day and the week following, a whole new world opened for Mohammed.
 He joined every Bible study meeting available, sometimes up to four a day, and talked a lot with the church’s pastors.